 - net start cryptsvc

-That’s all restart your computer and run Windows Update.
-This is the best solution users recommend which fix most of the windows update related problems and i hope this also fix the problem for you.
+That’s all, restart your computer and run Windows Update.
+This is the best solution users recommend which fix most of the windows update related problems, and I hope this also fixes the problem for you.

 Windows corruption errors with DISM & SFC tools

 If performing above solutions didn’t resolve the issue, still, windows update fails to install, There is chance corrupted system files causing the issue.
 We recommend run the DISM and SFC utility to repair the system image and restore missing system files.
 To do that:

 Open the command prompt as administrator.
 Type Command Dism.exe /Online /Cleanup-Image /Restorehealth to repair system image.
 After 100% complete the scanning process run sfc /scannow command to scan and restore missing system files.
 Restart windows when SFC utility completes the scanning process and check for updates.